-A groin strain injury can happen to anybody, but they are most common in athletes, and particularly those who play soccer, football, or hockey.
-The injury happens when the muscles in the groin area contract too suddenly, causing a painful stretch or tear in the muscle tissue.
-How do you know if you have a groin strain injury?
-You will feel pain in the inner thigh, and depending on the severity of the injury you might also experience:
+A groin strain injury can happen to anybody, but it is most common in athletes, and particularly those who play soccer, football, or hockey.1 The injury happens when the muscles in the groin area contract too suddenly, causing a painful stretch or tear in the muscle tissue.2 How do you know if you have a groin strain injury?
+You will feel pain in the inner thigh, and depending on the severity of the injury, you might also experience2:

 - Loss of strength in the affected muscles

 - Tenderness caused by swelling in the inner thigh

 - Difficulty lifting your knee or bringing your knees together

 Before self-diagnosing, especially if you’ve never had a groin strain before, see a healthcare professional.
 A few simple home care tips may help speed recovery and reduce the risk of long-term pain.3

 The faster you recover, the less time you’ll spend in pain.
 Faster recovery also means getting back to your regular activities more quickly, so it’s worth your time to educate yourself about groin strain recovery.
 Talk to your doctor before starting any course of treatment, and make sure you don’t have any other associated injuries that should also be treated.
 Some of the ways you can help speed up your recovery include3: